- My Experience With Church Planting

 The Fender Passport is a small all in one PA system.
-It has 5 channels which is good for a couple of vocals, a guitar and a keyboard.
-That is not a lot but when you are first starting out, that is all you need.
+It has five channels which are good for a couple of vocals, a guitar and a keyboard.
+That is not a lot, but when you are first starting out, that is all you need.
 It comes with the speakers, mixer, speaker stands and a couple of cables.

 Fender is a great brand name with a good reputation.
 There will come a time, Lord willing, that you will grow out of this system but if you have to start with a small budget, you should be well served by this portable sound system.

 For just a little bit more you can upgrade to 8 channels with the Peavey portable PA system.
 It has seven mic/instrument inputs and 1 line input.
 It has a rugged wheeled carrying case, speaker stands, speakers, and mixer.

 I have been using Peavey products for over 40 years including some Peavey pro sound equipment.
 You will get good use out of this system.

 If you need a portable sound system that will handle a few more instruments or vocalists, then the Yamaha portable sound system is the one you want.
 It has a ten detachable channel mixer, along with two speakers, stands, and all the quality that you have come to know from Yamaha.
 It also has a feedback suppressor and a quality EQ.

 Over the years I have come to love Yamaha products.
 They are some of the most reasonable products on the market yet you still get excellent sound quality.